Canon 450D vs D60

 Studio photographers will appreciate that the Canon D60 (unlike the 450D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 450D and the Canon D60 have been discontinued, but can regularly be found used on eBay.
-The Canon D60 was replaced by the Canon 10D, while the 450D was followed by the Canon 500D.
+Both the 450D and the D60 have been discontinued, but can regularly be found used on ebay.
+The D60 was replaced by the Canon 10D, while the 450D was followed by the Canon 500D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 450D better than the Canon D60 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.